claudio1975/Medium-blog/Insurance_Cross_Sell_Prediction_Web_App/README.md

 A Web App is a storytelling tool for the comunication inside the office and the organization about results, relevant features and understand in a friendly way data providing at the management a tool to take decisions.

-Go to the article:
-Go to the App: https://tinyurl.com/bszhxuw7